 Lately, new types of flooring are very much in the home renovation spotlight.
-Replacing damaged or outdated floors can make a tremendous impact on the looks and comfort of your house, adding significant curb appeal as well.
+Replacing damaged or outdated floors has a tremendous impact on the looks and comfort of your house, and adds curb appeal as well.
 “Floating floor” is one of the terms most commonly heard … er… floating around in discussions of easy-to-install floor coverings.
-Contrary to popular belief, though, “floating” does not designate a particular kind of material but rather an installation process.
+Contrary to popular belief, “floating” does not designate a particular kind of material but rather an installation process.
 So how exactly do you float a floor and what kinds of materials work successfully with this method?

 How are floating floors held in place?

 Traditionally, flooring was held in place by nailing or gluing it to the subfloor surface.
 Floating a floor is a revolutionary means of installation, which originated in Sweden in the late 1970s with the development of reinforced laminate flooring.
 Planks to be used for this purpose are manufactured with tongue and groove joints so they can be simply locked together, very much like assembling the pieces of a jigsaw puzzle.
 No special tools or equipment are needed to install a modern, attractive, new floor … or to remove and take it with you when you move, as is commonly done in Europe.

 The floating process was originally invented for laminate flooring (an affordable product made up of several thicknesses of high-density fiber and/or resin-treated paper, topped with a photographic image of wood grain and a protective transparent “wear” coating).
 In fact, a major reason why laminate floors have become so wildly popular is that they’re simple enough to install as a “weekend warrior” DIY project.
 However, both natural hardwood and engineered wood floor planks – not to mention cork, ceramic tiles, and vinyl -- are now also widely available in floating versions which the aspiring home handyperson can easily assemble.